+(b) Content of conference committee report.
 While the form of a conference committee report is simple enough, compliance with procedural rules governing the content of the report is a different matter.
-Rules of both houses2 limit the discussions and actions of conference committees to "matters in disagreement" between the house and senate versions of the bill or resolution.
+Rules of both houses limit the discussions and actions of conference committees to "matters in disagreement" between the house and senate versions of the bill or resolution.
 This means, in general, that text that is the same in both house and senate versions may not be changed or deleted, and substance that is in neither bill may not be added.
-Where there is disagreement between versions, there is a certain amount of leeway.
+Generally, taking any of these actions would exceed the limitations on the conference committee's jurisdiction.
+However, where there is disagreement between versions, there is a certain amount of leeway.
 For example, if one version of a tax bill proposes a tax at the rate of three percent and the other version proposes the same tax but at a rate of six percent, the conference committee may set the rate at three or six percent or anywhere in between.
-On the other hand, if a tax appears in only one version, the conference committee may delete the tax, include the tax at the rate proposed, or include the tax at a lower rate, but may not include the tax at a higher rate.3 While it is not a drafter's responsibility to make a definitive determination about whether a proposed conference committee report complies with applicable rules of procedure, the drafter should generally understand these rules to be able to alert a client when a problem appears to exist.4
+On the other hand, if a tax appears in only one version, the conference committee may delete the tax, include the tax at the rate proposed, or include the tax at a lower rate, but may not include the tax at a higher rate.
+5 While it is not a drafter's role or responsibility to make a definitive determination about whether a proposed conference committee report complies with applicable rules of procedure, the drafter should generally understand these rules to be able to alert a client when a problem appears to exist.